quadri-usman/HNG_task2/README.md

 #### Prerequisites

 - Download and Install new version of node from https://nodejs.org
-- Download and install Mongo DB Compass
+- Download and install Mongo DB Compass for local server and hosting

 #### Running the Server